SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 -1
 >
 ```
+In summary, setting true to -1 leverages the binary property of two’s complement arithmetic, making certain bitwise operations more straightforward and efficient.

+In many programming contexts—especially in languages or systems that use two’s complement arithmetic—true is represented as -1 because in binary, -1 corresponds to all bits being set to 1.
+This can simplify bitwise operations.
+Here’s a breakdown:

+- **Two’s Complement Representation:**
+  In two’s complement, -1 is represented with all bits set (e.g., 0xFFFFFFFF in a 32‑bit system).
+This “all-ones” pattern is often useful for bit-level manipulation.

+- **Bitwise Operations:**
+  When true is -1 (i.e., all bits are 1), performing bitwise operations like AND, OR, and NOT behaves intuitively.
+For instance, ANDing any value with -1 leaves the original value unchanged, which can simplify logic in certain algorithms.

+- **Language and Convention Differences:**
+  Not all languages follow this convention.
+In C and C++, for example, the boolean value true is typically defined as 1.
+However, other languages or older systems (such as some variants of BASIC or certain assembly conventions) use -1 for true because of its binary properties.

+- **Historical and Practical Reasons:**
+  The use of -1 can be traced back to low-level programming practices where efficient bit-level manipulation was crucial.
+The “all-ones” representation of true made it convenient for operations that needed a mask of ones.

 ### Bitwise Logical Operators
 - MINT has a set of bitwise logical operators that can be used to manipulate bits.